RealMind: Advancing Visual Decoding and Language Interaction via EEG Signals: Methods

+Previous methods \cite{benchetrit2023brain, li2024visual} typically rely on contrastive and mean squared error (MSE) losses to guide the learning process, with a primary focus on mean variance and numerical similarity to adjust EEG features.
+These methods generally aim to increase the distance between positive and negative samples in the feature space.
+However, within a given training batch, stimuli from the same category but different images may be present, which can lead to the separation of stimuli even from the same category.

-Previous methods \cite{benchetrit2023brain, li2024visual} often employ contrastive learning and consistency loss to guide the learning process.
-However, these approaches primarily adjust EEG features based on mean variance and value similarity.
-In contrast, our approach introduces additional semantic and geometric consistency losses to regulate the representation learning between EEG and image features (Fig.~\ref{fig:realmind}).
-For each sampled batch of EEG and image data pairs, we compute a semantic consistency loss within the semantic space, ensuring coherent alignment of representations across modalities.
+To address this problem, our method introduces additional semantic consistency loss and geometric consistency loss to regulate the representation learning between EEG and image features (as shown in Figure~\ref{fig:realmind}).
+We train $f_\theta$ using for each batch of sampled EEG and image pairs, we compute the semantic consistency loss in the semantic space to ensure consistent alignment of cross-modal representations and the geometric consistency loss to prioritize intra-class similarity to optimize the gradient descent direction.

-The objective of the semantic consistency loss can be summarized as follows:
+The objective of the semantic consistency loss can be formulated as follows: